-Services that are covered for you What you must pay when you get these services Evaluation of video and/or images you send to your doctor, and Radiation Therapy interpretation and follow-up by your doctor within 24 hours if: \$15 copayment You're not a new patient and Specialist's Office - The evaluation isn't related to an office visit in the past 7 days and The evaluation doesn't lead to an office visit within 24 hours or the soonest available appointment • Consultation your doctor has with other doctors by phone, internet, or electronic health record if you're not a new patient Second opinion by another network provider prior to surgery • Non-routine dental care (covered services are limited to surgery of the jaw or related structures, setting fractures of the jaw or facial bones, extraction of teeth to prepare the jaw for radiation treatments of neoplastic cancer disease, or services that would be covered when provided by a physician) Prior authorization requirements may apply.
-Podiatry services In-Network: Medicare Covered Podiatry Services Covered services include: \$15 copayment • Diagnosis and the medical or surgical treatment of injuries and diseases Specialist's Office of the feet (such as hammer toe or heel spurs) • Routine foot care for members with certain medical conditions affecting Routine foot care lower limbs \$15 copayment - Specialist's Office You are also covered for supplemental routine foot care benefits:

-- You may self-refer for unlimited visits per year to a network specialist.
-Covered supplemental services include: - Paring or cutting of benign hyperkeratotic lesions (e.g., corn, wart, - Trimming or debridement of nails

-Prostate cancer screening exams

-For men age 50 and older, covered services include the following - once every 12 months:

-- Digital rectal exam - Prostate Specific Antigen (PSA) test

-Prosthetic devices and related supplies

-Devices (other than dental) that replace all or part of a body part or function.
-These include, but are not limited to: colostomy bags and supplies directly related to colostomy care, pacemakers, braces, prosthetic shoes, artificial limbs, and breast prostheses (including a surgical brassiere after a mastectomy).
-Includes certain supplies related to prosthetic devices, and repair and/or replacement of prosthetic devices.
-Also includes some coverage following cataract removal or cataract surgery - see "Vision Care" later in this section for more detail.
+Somicos that are covered for you W/h Services that are covered for you What you must pay when you get these services You're not a new patient and The check-in isn't related to an office visit in the past 7 days and The check-in doesn't lead to an office visit within 24 hours or the soonest available appointment Evaluation of video and/or images you send to your doctor, and interpretation and follow-up by your doctor within 24 hours if: You're not a new patient and The evaluation isn't related to an office visit in the past 7 days and The evaluation doesn't lead to an office visit in the past 7 days and The evaluation doesn't lead to an office visit within 24 hours or the soonest available appointment Consultation your doctor has with other doctors by phone, internet, or electronic health record if you're not a new patient Second opinion by another network provider prior to surgery Non-routine dental care (covered services are limited to surgery of the jaw or related structures, setting fractures of the jaw or facial bones, extraction of teeth to prepare the jaw for radiation treatments of neoplastic cancer disease, or services that would be covered when provided by a physician) PCP's Office \$20 copayment Specialist's Office Radiation Therapy \$20 copayment Specialist's Office Prior authorization requirements may apply. - N Podiatry services Covered services include: Diagnosis and the medical or surgical treatment of injuries and diseases of the feet (such as hammer toe or heel spurs) Routine foot care for members with certain medical conditions affecting lower limbs You are also covered for supplemental routine foot care benefits: You may self-refer for unlimited visits per year to a network specialist.
+Covered supplemental services include: Paring or cutting of benign hyperkeratotic lesions (e.g., corn, wart, callus) Trimming or debridement of nails In-Network: Medicare Covered Podiatry Services \$20 copayment - Specialist's Office Routine foot care \$20 copayment - Specialist's Office Prostate cancer screening exams In-Network: For men age 50 and older, covered services include the following - once every 12 months: Digital rectal exam Prostate Specific Antigen (PSA) test There is no coinsurance, copayment, or deductible for an annual PSA test.
+Prosthetic devices and related supplies Devices (other than dental) that replace all or part of a body part or function.
+These include, but are not limited to: colostomy bags and supplies directly related to colostomy care, pacemakers, braces, prosthetic In-Network: \$0 copayment - Prosthetics Provider